 Smart companies understand the importance of customer service.
 They know that great customer service is a key driver of customer retention and loyalty, which results in greater profitability.

 Smart companies take customer service seriously.
-However, smart is not the same as perfect.
+However, being smart is not the same as being perfect.
 Even intelligent, customer-centric companies make customer service mistakes.
 These mistakes stem from many places: inertia, habit, or simply bad choices; however, everyone can be remedied with some focused effort.

 Below are seven customer service mistakes I see smart companies making and how you can fix or avoid them altogether.